The color commonly knows this breed of their coats – chocolate lab, a yellow lab, and a black lab.

-In order to get a CHIC number, Breeders only need to go through the testing.
-Pass or fail, they will get a number.
+To get a CHIC number, Breeders only need to go through the testing.
+Pass or fail, and they will get a number.
 Do not go by a number to prove that the dogs are healthy.
 Test results can be found on their website.

-Look for a breeder who is open and willing to answer all of you questions about the pups, parents, grandparents, living conditions, and who are willing to educate you on the breed and their genetic conditions
+Look for a breeder who is open and willing to answer all of your questions about the pups, parents, grandparents, living conditions and who are willing to educate you on the breed and their genetic conditions.

 Where to Find Labrador Retrievers for Sale

 The Labrador Retriever Club, Inc. offers information and breeder and rescue referrals for the heavy-set Labradors preferred by show breeders in the United States and the United Kingdom.

 The site also offers literary articles about the breed.
 It gives you current, national specialty, and health news about the breed as well.

 The National Labrador Retriever Club also offers the same information and referrals for the middle-weight show-type Labradors preferred in most other countries.

 The site has a code of ethics that it adheres to for the defense and conservation of the breed, to inspire teaching of the overall community who may want to add a Labrador to their family and to meet communal accountability to its members, the general public, and the Labrador community in particular.

 The Retriever Training Forum offers breeder classifieds about the leaner, field-type Labradors who are best suited to more athletic endeavors.